Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 4. Price Tracking: Book at the perfect moment

-Master these four features, and you can significantly reduce your travel budget.
+Master these four, and you can meaningfully cut your travel budget.

 💰 The cheapest flights aren’t about “when you buy” but “how you search.”